MartinWheelerDotNet/EndpointForge/EndpointForge.WebApi/README.md

 ```

 ## Running

-This section documents running this project as a standalone service, for more details about building and running as
-part of the Aspire service.
-Please see the [Aspire AppHost Documentation](../EndpointForge.AppHost/README.md#running) in the `EndpointForge.AppHost` project for more details.

-### Running the project

 To run the project as HTTP only, navigate to the project root and run the following command: